hashicorp/terraform/website/docs/registry/modules/use.html.md

 using them is highly recommended to avoid pulling in breaking changes.

-Terraform from version 10.6 through to 0.11 had partial support for the registry protocol, however will not honour version constraints and always download the latest version.
+Terraform from version 10.6 through to 0.11 had partial support for the registry protocol, however will not honor version constraints and always download the latest version.